survivejs/webpack-book/content/Hot-loading-components.md

 ```

 It is that simple.
-Render a component to the DOM and make a code change on the class of that component.
+Render a component to the DOM and make a code change on the component's class.
 It will render itself again, keeping the existing state.
 Cool?

 Read more about the [react-hot-loader](http://gaearon.github.io/react-hot-loader/getstarted/).